ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### Safe live-reindex

-Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
-If you have a bug in some configuration block or forget the couple of warnings above, you may lose or corrupt part of the indices.
+Live-reindexing is a potentially dangerous process because it deletes the old indices after a "successful" reindexing.
+Flex considers as "successful" a reindexing that raised no errors, but if you have a bug in some configuration block or forget the couple of warnings above, you may lose or corrupt part of the indices.
 For that reasons __you should always backup your indices before proceed__, or at least dump the data with the `flex:backup:dump` task.
 That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
 Besides, this is a very new implementation that lacks the time to be tested thoroughly yet, so please, do backup your indices before live-reindexing.